majedlxxx/upskilling-python/class1/Tools.md

 ### Option 2: Windows
 * [Python](https://python.org)
 * [git-scm](https://git-scm.com/https://git-scm.com/) this tools comes with a cli terminal simillar to Linux's CLI.
+* IDE: Text editor / where we  our codes eg: visual sutdio code.

 ### Terms to be used during
 * Open Source: